SebastianLF/seb-freecodecamp/functional-programming-basics.md

 nonMutatingSplice(inputCities);
 ```

-- Your code should use the slice method.
+:heavy_check_mark: Your code should use the slice method.<br/>
-- Your code should not use the splice method.
+:heavy_check_mark: Your code should not use the splice method.<br/>
-- The inputCities array should not change.
+:heavy_check_mark: The inputCities array should not change.<br/>
-- nonMutatingSplice(["Chicago", "Delhi", "Islamabad", "London", "Berlin"]) should return ["Chicago", "Delhi", "Islamabad"].
+:heavy_check_mark: nonMutatingSplice(["Chicago", "Delhi", "Islamabad", "London", "Berlin"]) should return ["Chicago", "Delhi", "Islamabad"].